igraph/igraph-scg/README.md

 ===========================================

 This repo contains the spectral coarse graining routines from igraph 0.9.
-These routines will be removed from igraph 0.10.0 due to their numerical instability in unit tests and due to the fact that none of the current developers are familiar enough with the topic to be able to sort out the unit tests.
+These routines were removed from igraph 0.10.0 due to their numerical instability in unit tests and due to the fact that none of the current developers are familiar enough with the topic to be able to sort out the unit tests.
 If you are interested in helping out, [let us